 There is a special relationship between a person and a law enforcement officer when the state assumes custody of the person, triggering the duty to protect.
 For example, the state has control over the prisoners in public jail, and therefore it becomes their responsibility to provide them protection.

 Special relationship liability claims are often pursued against correctional officers by prisoners or their surviving family members.
 However, other individuals in the custody of a local police officer or those under arrest can also file claims against the relevant law enforcement officer.

-For example, if a police officer handcuffs an individual, arrests them, and places them in the back of their police car to transport them to the police station but fails to secure the person with a seat belt, any accident at the time causing injuries to the individual may make the agency or officer liable due to a process violation.
+For example, suppose a police officer handcuffs an individual, arrests them, and places them in the back of their police car to transport them to the police station but fails to secure the person with a seat belt.
+In that case, any accident at the time causing injuries to the individual may make the agency or officer liable due to a process violation.
 This is because the prisoner is unable to put their seat belt on, which means that the police officer has the responsibility to secure the prisoner to prevent any foreseeable danger to them.

 State-created danger liability is more common than special relationship liability as it pertains to a person who is not in police custody but suffers injuries or even death due to a police officer or another human or natural hazard, either because of the actions of the police or the failure of the police to take the right action during an obviously dangerous circumstance.

 When the action of the state places an individual in danger, it creates grounds for liability.
 If an officer gets involved in an accident and their involvement or action results in direct danger to another person, they could face liability for creating a dangerous situation.